 Regarding Michael Romano's Reporter's Notebook A Gadfly in the Ointment at AMGA:In my experience, medical groups offer more opportunity for peer review and discussion on patients' clinical needs.
-Often, in groups that I have managed I have seen immediate consultation between primary care and specialists or specialist to specialist.
+Often time, in groups that I have managed I have seen immediate consultation between primary care and specialists or specialist to specialist.
 The commonality of the patient record aids in this discussion, review or communication.
 Also, the patient care and operation tends to rise to a higher level, as the partners and employees of the medical group want to be known for high quality medicine and customer service.
 Physicians and medical group administrators know that word of mouth, giving outstanding patient care and service is the best way to let the community know of your services.

 Solo physicians have less opportunity for peer review, and they maintain their own standards, which you would hope would be high, but there is less of peer interaction and they have less access to medical management input.